To report a sewer problem, please call:

 The connection from the house to the City's main sanitary sewer line (sewer main) is called a sanitary sewer service lateral (sewer lateral).
 It is the customer's responsibility to maintain, repair and replace their own sewer lateral from the house to the point of connection with the sewer main.
 All problems on private property are the responsibility of the customer.
 If your plumber is unable to restore service, call the Water Resources Division while the plumber is still on site, if possible.

-If a property's sewer lateral does not have a two-way cleanout, clearing a stoppage requires additional plumbing work that will not be performed by the City.
-Residents are encourage to install a curbside two-way lateral cleanout.
+If a property's sewer lateral does not have a one-way or two-way cleanout, clearing a stoppage requires additional plumbing work that will not be performed by the City.
+Residents are encourage to install a permitted curbside two-way lateral cleanout.
 This will allow the City and plumbers to maintain the sewer line.
 A cost-effective time to install a cleanout is when a plumber is already repairing or replacing a deteriorated or root-damaged lateral.
 Replacement of the sewer lateral between the house and the sewer main is the customer's responsibility.
-Before replacing a sewer lateral or installing a two-way cleanout, the plumber is required to first obtain a permit from the City's Permit Center.
+Before replacing a sewer lateral or installing a one-way or two-way cleanout, the plumber is required to first obtain a permit from the City's Permit Center.
 The permit is required to ensure the sewer lines and cleanouts are properly installed.
 Call the Permit Center at 960-4440 for more information.

 Figures Below Show Property Owner Responsibilities Under the Sewer Lateral Program